GMUEClab/ecj/ecj/README.md

   *off* in order to run distributed evaluation or island models.

-TO COMPILE: under UNIX, just type
+TO COMPILE: under UNIX, if you have JFreeChart and iText installed to your CLASSPATH, just type
 ```
   make gui
 ```
-if you have JFreeChart and iText installed, or
+Otherwise,
 ```
   make
 ```
-otherwise.
 You can build a JAR file out of ECJ, if you like, with
 ```
   make jar
 ```

+## Running ECJ

 Take ECJ for a test drive by running one if its example apps.
 If you built the jar file, and you were in the ecj directory, you could say:

 ```
-java -jar jar/ecj-xx.jar -from app/tutorial3/tutorial3.params
+java -jar target/ecj-xx.jar -from app/tutorial3/tutorial3.params
 ```
 ... where xx is the ECJ version number

 Or if you built ECJ from the Makefile, you could do this.
-First add the `classes/` directory to your `CLASSPATH`.
+First add the `target/classes/` directory to your `CLASSPATH`.
 Then you could
 do:
 ```
-java ec.Evolve -file classes/ec/app/tutorial3/tutorial3.params
+java ec.Evolve -file target/classes/ec/app/tutorial3/tutorial3.params
 ```

 ## Where to Go Next